-Archaeological Site 44CF616: This site consists of a Middle Woodland temporary campsite located in the southern central portion of the installation adjacent to what is currently delineated as wetlands.
+Archaeological Site 44CF616: This site consists of a Middle Woodland temporary campsite located in the southern central portion of the installation adjacent to what are currently delineated wetlands.
 During an archaeological evaluation of the site in the summer of 2012, over 1,400 artifacts were recovered.
-Because the site has the potential to yield information relevant to prehistoric lithic procurement, lithic tool production and technological organization, subsistence, chronology, and intra-site structure, site 44CF616 is now considered eligible for listing in the National Register of Historic Places under Criterion D (i.e., information important in prehistory or history).
+Because the site has the potential to yield information relevant to prehistoric lithic procurement, lithic tool production and technological organization, subsistence, chronology and intra-site structure, site 44CF616 is now considered eligible for listing in the National Register of Historic Places under Criterion D (i.e., information important in prehistory or history).

 Archaeological Site 44CF648: This site consists of a Late Archaic and Middle Woodland campsite located in the southern portion of the area currently designated as the eastern Elk Pasture.
 During a Phase II archaeological evaluation of the site in summer of 2012, over 1,700 artifacts were recovered from the excavations.
 This site has the potential to yield information about prehistoric lithic technology and subsistence and the transition to agriculture in the fall line zone of central Virginia.
-As such, site 44CF648 is now considered eligible for listing in the National Register of Historic Places under Criterion D.
+As such, site 44CF648 is now considered eligible for listing in the NRHP under Criterion D.

-Program Summary
+Program Summary:

-The current mission of DLA Aviation located on Defense Supply Center Richmond necessitates a modernization of installation facilities, including the upcoming construction of a new operations center and the demolition of 23 buildings that contributed to the Historic District.
-To support the proposed modernization, the installation worked with the VDHR and the ACHP to develop a coordinated agreement as required by Section 106 of the National Historic Preservation Act.
+The current mission of DLA Aviation located on Defense Supply Center Richmond necessitated a modernization of installation facilities, including the upcoming construction of a new operations center and the demolition of 23 buildings that contributed to the Historic District.
+To comply with Section 106 of the National Historic Preservation Act for this proposed modernization, the installation worked with the VDHR and the ACHP to develop a coordinated agreement.
 The installation invited organizations with an interest in local history and historic preservation, as well as Native Americans with interests in the region, to participate in the process.
-Organizations included the Jefferson Davis Association, Chesterfield County Historical Society, Chesterfield County Preservation Committee, Virginia Council on Indians, Catawba Indian Nation, and Eastern Band of the Cherokee Indians.
-The Section 106 process for the project resulted in a signed agreement among the installation, VDHR, and the ACHP.
+Organizations included the Jefferson Davis Association, Chesterfield County Historical Society, Chesterfield County Preservation Committee and the Virginia Council on Indians, Catawba Indian Nation and Eastern Band of the Cherokee Indians.
+The Section 106 process for the project resulted in a signed agreement among the installation, VDHR and the ACHP.

 The finalized agreement led to an outstanding working relationship with the VDHR.
 At an installation routinely undertaking multiple projects to modernize and improve its facilities, this excellent working relationship has resulted in streamlined processes and reviews by the VDHR.
-The actions required in the agreement resulted in overall benefits to the cultural resources program of the installation.
-The installation has streamlined its program and effectively captured its management within the ICRMP.
+The actions required in the programmatic agreement resulted in overall benefits to the cultural resources program of the installation.
+Through additional negotiations with VDHR, DLA Installation Support at Richmond was able to develop a list of routine maintenance activities that do not require Section 106 consultation.
+This agreed upon list of activities has streamlined the Section 106 process allowing minor repair and maintenance activities to proceed in a timely fashion thus minimizing the mission impact.
 Another benefit of facing and overcoming the previous cultural resources challenges is the positive historic-based working relationship fostered among all of DLA Installation Support at Richmond, resulting in increased and proactive collaboration for all.
-This collaboration allows projects to proceed in a timely manner in accordance with all Federal laws and DoD/DLA regulations.
+The Cultural Resources Management Program as administered by DLA Installation Support at Richmond is captured in the Integrated Cultural Resource Management Plan (ICRMP).
+An annual workshop on the Section 106 process and the ICRMP is provided to the DLA Installation Support at Richmond workforce who deals in projects that may be impact Cultural Resources on the installation.